 You can switch from the graphical UI to the xml source at any moment, using the tabs Editor and Source at the bottom of the editor.

 A toolbar is embedded to the editor, use it to:

-Rename this file of profiles
+Rename profiles file

-Export this file of profiles (download the .xml)
+Export profiles file (download the .xml)

-Delete this file of profiles from your current workspace
+Delete profiles file from your current workspace

 Manage the Organization: add users / groups / roles to the organization in order to map them to this profile

 Restore the default file of profiles to its initial state (only available for the file